 - Cruise Walvis Bay beside Cape fur seals and dolphins

-- Stroll the secluded, windswept Skeleton Coast, littered with historic remnants of shipwrecks
+- Stroll the secluded, windswept Skeleton Coast, littered with historic wreckage of sunken ships

 - Track the endangered, desert-adapted black rhino and watch for elephant, zebra, and giraffe roaming the rugged, rocky landscape of Palmwag Reserve